Troubleshooting your results

 Benchmark tessellation load modified by AMD Catalyst driver, result invalid.

-This message appears when 3DMark 11, 3DMark Sky Diver or 3DMark Fire Strike is run on ATI/AMD video cards using non-default Tessellation Controls in the AMD Catalyst control panel.
+This message appears when you run 3DMark Fire Strike, 3DMark Sky Diver, or 3DMark 11 on ATI/AMD video cards using non-default Tessellation Controls in the AMD Catalyst control panel.

 Unable to verify AMD Catalyst tessellation setting, result invalid.

-This error should appear only with old benchmark results submitted prior to the introduction of Futuremark SystemInfo 4.2.
-To correct the problem, update SystemInfo module to the latest available and re-run benchmark.
-Download the Latest SystemInfo installer.
+This warning should appear only with results submitted prior to the introduction of SystemInfo 4.2.
+To obtain a valid score, update SystemInfo to the latest version and re-run benchmark.

 This result is invalid as Virtu MVP HyperFormance was enabled.
 Please uninstall Virtu MVP completely and re-run the benchmark.